San Francisco weather in November is mild and cool. It's the official start to our rainy season.

 2. Theater performances: Every November, there are dozens of theater performances on stages all around town.
 There are usually at least two to three large Broadway shows this month.
 You can also enjoy a smaller, local or off-Broadway show at one of our smaller theaters.
 Find all of the shows on the theater calendar.

 3. Tree lighting ceremonies & other holiday events: In November, many local hotels and attractions begin to light up for the holidays.
 Some of the big displays are at Pier 39, Union Square, and along Market Street.
 Find details for this year's tree lighting ceremonies and holiday events.

 4. Golden State Warriors games: Just over the bay, you will find the arena where the Golden State Warriors play.
-They play at the Oakland Arena and it's easy to get there by public transit.
+They play at the Chase Center in Mission Bay and it's easy to get there by public transit.
 This month, they typically have just over a half a dozen games at home.
 Find their November schedule here.

 5. Santa in SF: Santa is planning several stops in San Francisco, so don't miss your chance to see him.
 Every year, he stops at places such as Pier 39, the Zoo, Macy's in Union Square and several others.
 Find a list of his stops this year.

 If you want to see and do more, then check out the discounted tickets available on Goldstar.
 They offer discounts at up to 50% off on some of the top cruises around the bay, walking tours, and theater performances.

 They typically have tickets about two to three months out and they update their site daily, so check back often for more ticket offers.

 These are just three of the most requested tickets.
 Click through to learn more and find additional savings options for November.

 With the cool temps from our San Francisco weather in November, it is easy to get around from place to place on foot.
 However, if you catch SF on a rainy day, you will find our public transit system will get you to where you want to go with ease.